egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 #### Shared Class Library Project Template:

-This template take the below optional Boolean parameters to include the officially supported NuGet packages:
+This takes the below optional Boolean parameters to include the officially supported NuGet packages:

 *Specifying the parameter name, either in short or full notation, implies that it is defined.*